gustavojofelix/digital-banking-platform-book/manuscript/08-01-iam-admin-employee-management.md

 **command/query and its handler together in the same folder**.
 This makes it easy to navigate per use case and keeps the Application layer consistent.

-Our structure under `BankingSuite.IAM.Application` will look like this:
+Our structure under `BankingSuite.IamService.Application` will look like this:

 - `Employees/Queries/ListEmployees/ListEmployeesQuery.cs`
 - `Employees/Queries/ListEmployees/ListEmployeesQueryHandler.cs`